List of World War I memorials and cemeteries in Verdun

-This is a List of World War I cemeteries and memorials in Verdun.

-Verdun saw a massive loss of life in several battles during the First World War, particularly the Battle of Verdun.
-Consequently, there are many French and German cemeteries throughout the battlefield and several memorials.
+The French town of Verdun was the site of the Battle of Verdun during the First World War, one of the most costly battles in military history.
+Since then, cemeteries and memorials have been established for casualties on both sides, as well as for significant individuals and events related to the battle.

 The Douaumont Ossuary

-The Douaumont ossuary) is a memorial containing the remains of soldiers who died on the battlefield during the Battle of Verdun in World War I. It is located in Douaumont, France, within the Verdun battlefield and has been designated a "nécropole nationale", or "national cemetery".
+The Douaumont Ossuary is a memorial containing the remains of soldiers who died on the battlefield during the Battle of Verdun in World War I. It is located in Douaumont, France, within the Verdun battlefield and has been designated a "nécropole nationale", or "national cemetery".

 The ossuary is a memorial containing the remains of both French and German soldiers who died on the Verdun battlefield.
 Through small outside windows, the skeletal remains of at least 130,000 unidentified soldiers of both nations can be seen filling up alcoves at the lower edge of the building.
-On the inside of the ossuary building, the ceiling and walls are partly covered by plaques bearing names of French soldiers who fell during the Battle of Verdun plus a few names of those who died fighting during World War II, as well as for veterans of the Indochina and Algerian Wars.
+On the inside of the ossuary, the ceiling and walls are partly covered by plaques bearing names of French soldiers who fell during the Battle of Verdun, as well as the names of those who died fighting during World War II, The First Indochina War and during the Algerian Wars.

-In front of the monument, and sloping downhill, lies the largest single French military cemetery of the First World War with 16,142 graves.
+In front of the monument, and sloping downhill, lies the largest single French military cemetery of the First World War, with 16,142 graves.
 It was initiated in 1923 by Verdun veteran André Maginot, who would later create the Maginot Line.
 The ossuary was officially inaugurated on 7 August 1932 by French President Albert Lebrun.

-The architects of the ossuary were Léon Azéma, Max Edrei and Jacques Hardy and George Desvallières designed the stained glass windows.
+The architects of the ossuary were Léon Azéma, Max Edrei.
+Jacques Hardy and George Desvallières designed the stained-glass windows.
 The tower is 46 m high and has a panoramic view of the battlefields.
 The tower contains a bronze death-bell, weighing over 2 t, called Bourdon de la Victoire, which is sounded at official ceremonies.
-It was offered by an American benefactor Anne Thornburn Van Buren, in 1927.
+It was offered by an American benefactor, Anne Thornburn Van Buren, in 1927.
 At the top of the tower a rotating red and white "lantern of the dead" shines on the battlefields at night.
 The cloister is 137 m long and contains 42 interior alcoves.

-Inside the cloister are 18 shelters each holding two granite tombs and each of these tombs represents an exact section of the battlefield and underneath, burial vaults hold the bones of the unidentified dead.
+Inside the cloister are 18 shelters, each holding two granite tombs, with each of these tombs representing an exact section of the battlefield.
+Underneath, burial vaults hold the bones of the unidentified dead.

-The setting up of the ossuary was organised by a committee led by the Bishop of Verdun who collected subscriptions within France and internationally.
-Around the outside of the building are displayed the coats of arms of all the cities which donated money towards it.
+The construction of the ossuary was organized by a committee led by the Bishop of Verdun, who collected subscriptions within France and internationally.
+Around the exterior of the building are displayed the coats of arms of all the cities that donated money towards its construction.
 In the gallery below are some further photographs of the ossuary and cemetery.